vramosp/masterpieces/src/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: 'Mar & Layla Masterpieces'
+    title: My Masterpieces
     content: >-
       At a very young age, Mar and Layla are already very prolific artists.
 Here you will be able to enjoy some of their masterpieces.
     actions:
       - label: Mar's artwork
         url: /mar